Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: experimental settings

-We utilize the ResNet34 \cite{resnet34} architecture as the speaker encoder model and the VITS \cite{vits} structure as the zero-shot TTS component.
-For ResNet34, the residual block channels are set to \{64,128,256,512\}, and the output feature maps are aggregated with a global statistics pooling layer that calculates each feature map's means and standard deviations.
+We utilize the ResNet \cite{resnet34} architecture as the speaker encoder model, including the ResNet34-based and ResNet101-based ones.
+The residual block channels are set to \{64,128,256,512\}, and the output feature maps are aggregated with a global statistics pooling layer that calculates each feature map's means and standard deviations.
 The acoustic features are 80-dimensional log Mel-filterbank energies with a frame length of 25ms and a hop size of 10ms.

 The speaker encoder model is pretrained on the VoxCeleb2 \cite{vox2dev} development set and tested on the VoxCeleb1-O \cite{voxceleb1} test set.
 We adopt the on-the-fly data augmentation \cite{data_aug} to add additive background noise or convolutional reverberation noise for the time-domain waveform.
 The MUSAN \cite{musan} and RIR Noise \cite{RIR} datasets are used as noise sources and room impulse response functions, respectively.
+The speed perturbation \cite{dku_voxsrc20}, which speeds up or down each utterance by a factor of 0.9 or 1.1, is applied to yield shifted pitch utterances that are considered from new speakers.
 The input utterances are truncated to 2 seconds.
 We employ the ArcFace \cite{arcface} classifier, with the margin and scale parameters set as 0.2 and 32, respectively.
-Network parameters are updated using an SGD optimizer with an initial learning rate 0.1.
-The learning rate is decayed by a factor of 0.1 every ten epochs until 1e-5.
+Network parameters are updated using an SGD optimizer with an initial learning rate of 0.1.
+The learning rate is decayed by a factor of 0.1 every 10 epochs until 1e-5.